 Families that have rituals are characterized by better mental health.

 Family rituals are likely to fall into one of three categories.
-What separate them from the mass of daily activities are the intentionality and the meaning they assume.
+What separates them from the mass of daily activities are the intentionality and the meaning they assume.
 The three types of rituals are:

 1. Celebrations mark special events.